The future is upon us. Technology is coming to life.

 The age of Virtual Reality has arrived, and we want to know everything about it.
 Not only do we want to know about all the cool features and future potential for the technology, but we want to hear about the rising VR industry and what opportunities will come with the VR revolution.

-We tracked down StartVR Managing Director, Angus Stevens, ahead of The Creative Networks VR Workshop this March to discuss where this new industry can take you and the skills required to turn yourself into a VR wiz.
+We tracked down StartVR Managing Director, Angus Stevens to discuss where this new industry can take you and the skills required to turn yourself into a VR wiz.

 What kind of new job prospects and skills could VR create?